SantinoAggosti/GraphTool/README.md

-# GraphTool
+# TC2 Tool
-Easy to Use Graphing Tool.
+Easy to Use TC2 scripts.